 In contrast, our approach employs private bank mapping with open row policy.
-By using a private bank scheme, we eliminate row interferences from other cores since each core can only access their own banks.
-Although this reduces the total memory available to each requestor compared to interleaving, modern DRAM are often quite large: DRAM devices are typically cheap, while the majority of the cost in the main memory subsystem is dependent on the controller and the width of the data bus.
-By using the open row policy, we take advantage of row hits.
-As we demonstrate in Section VI, our approach leads to better latency bounds compared to AMC and Predator because of two main reasons: first, as noted in Section II-B, the latency of open requests is much shorter than the one of close requests in DDR3 devices.
-Second, as noted in Section II-D, interleaved bank mapping requires the transfer of large amount of data.
+By using a private bank scheme, we eliminate row interferences from other requestors since each requestor can only access their own banks.
+Although this reduces the total memory available to each requestor compared to interleaving, modern DRAM are often quite large.
+As we demonstrate in Section VI, our approach leads to better latency bounds compared to AMC and Predator because of two main reasons: first, as noted in Section II-A, the latency of open requests is much shorter than the one of close requests in DDR3 devices.
+Second, as noted in Section II-B, interleaved bank mapping requires the transfer of large amount of data.
 In the case of a processor using cache, requests to main memory are produced at the granularity of a cache block, which is 64 bytes on almost all modern platforms.
 Hence, reading more than 64 bytes at once would lead to wasted bus cycles in the worst case.
 This consideration effectively limits the number of banks that can be usefully accessed in parallel in interleaved mode.

 Goossens et al. [6] have recently proposed a mix-row policy memory controller.
 Their approach is based on leaving a row open for a fixed time window to take advantage of row hits.
 However, this time window is relatively small compare to an open row policy.
 In the worst case their approach is the same as close row policy if no assumptions can be made about the exact time at which requests arrive at the memory controller, which we argue is the case for non-trivial programs on modern processors.
-Reineke et al. [7] propose a memory controller that uses the private bank scheme; however, their approach still uses the close row policy along with TDMA scheduling.
+Reineke et al. [7] propose a memory controller that uses private bank mapping; however, their approach still uses the close row policy along with TDMA scheduling.
 Their work is part of a larger effort to develop PTARM [11], a precision-timed (PRET [12], [13]) architecture.
 The memory controller is not compatible with a standard, COTS, cachebased architecture.
-To the best of our knowledge, our work is the only one that utilizes both open row policy and private bank scheme to provide improved worst-case memory latency bounds to hard real-time tasks in multi-core systems.
+To the best of our knowledge, our work is the only one that utilizes both open row policy and private bank scheme to provide improved worst case memory latency bounds to hard real-time tasks in multi-requestor systems.